gohackfelipe/v-play/README.md

 # v-play

-Here we are.
-First all..
-Thanks for to share the knowlodge!
+Viaplay team, thanks for to share the knowlodge! :)
 More one powerful library to script our infrastructure using python.

 ## Getting Started

-In the root folder of this project, there are three files respectively.
+Note that both json files have the same AWS resources.

-Each one correspond to your own json files separated by enviroment.
+The troposphere library allows for easier creation of the AWS CloudFormation JSON by writing Python code to describe the AWS resources.

 ### Prerequisites